Toyota Hilux pickup - Interior & comfort

 Despite this design brief, the Hilux feels pretty sophisticated inside.
 True, some of the plastics used feel scratchier and more brittle than those found in comparable passenger cars, but the overall impression is that you’re sitting in a car rather than a truck.
 All Hiluxes (save the entry-level Active model) feature Toyota’s Touch 2 infotainment touchscreen.
 This has a seven-inch display and is pretty decent to use, but it remains to be seen how it’ll deal with grimy gloves and the inevitable knocks a working vehicle experiences during its day-to-day life.

-A further £2,000 or so gets you the Invincible model, which comes with 18-inch alloy wheels, LED headlights, keyless entry and go, and a host of safety systems (including autonomous emergency braking), bundled together under Toyota’s Safety Sense pack.
-Spend roughly £4,000 more on the Invincible X model and the Hilux gets leather seats (heated in the front), exterior chrome trim detailing, all-round parking sensors, sat nav, and a natty matte black side steps.
+A further £2,000 or so gets you the Invincible model, which comes with 18-inch alloy wheels, LED headlights and tail lights, all round parking sensors, keyless entry and go, heated front seats and automatic climate control.
+Spend roughly £4,000 more on the Invincible X model and the Hilux gets unique body styling with minimalist chrome detailing and black painted 18-inch alloy wheels.
+Interior upgrades include leather-trimmed seats (heated in the front), along with ambient lighting in the door cards and a premium nine-speaker JBL stereo system.

 If you’re going for the basic Active spec, spending an extra £500 (before VAT) on all-round parking sensors may seem like a lot of money, but you’re likely to be grateful for the addition when reversing a fully-laden Hilux.
-A (near-essential) tow bar will set you back between £375 and £500 depending on whether you want seven or 13-pin electrics and a securing ball and pin.
-We’d also recommend going for the optional Toyota Safety Sense pack if you’re picking Active or Icon grades.
+A (near-essential) tow bar will set you back between £599 and £699 depending on whether you want seven or 13-pin electrics and a securing ball and pin.

 Depending on what you’re using the Hilux for, you may want to invest in some of Toyota’s load-bay extras.
 A full-height ‘leisure hard top’ will set you back roughly £1,500 with the Double Cab model, while an aluminium roll cover comes in at about £1,400.
 If you want to protect the load bay from getting scraped and dented, an aluminium liner is a shade under £750.
 Note that on all models, an alarm is optional rather than standard.